-Iran Consumer E lectronics SWOT - Continued Government drive to encourage local production, particularly of handsets, could help vendors willing to form partnerships.
-Threats Failure to control parallel imports and inflow of inferior computer components and accessories.
-Political tensions between Iran and the West could limit opportunities for multinational corporations and create an element of unpredictability.
-Oil price slump will reduce gains from sanctions easing, while depreciation against the dollar will squeeze Iranian purchasing power for imported devices.
+- Failure to control parallel imports and inflow of inferior computer components and accessories. - Cannibalisation of PC spending, particularly on tablets, by the broader ownership of smartphones. - Political tensions between Iran and the West could limit opportunities for multinational corporations and create an element of unpredictability. - Lower oil price could reduce gains from sanctions easing, while depreciation against the dollar will squeeze Iranian purchasing power for imported devices.